-I also build interactive data visualization tools that enable a wide audience to explore my research results.
+I build interactive data visualization tools that enable a wide audience to explore my research results.
 Find one of my projects, carboncounter.com, under Data Visualization.

 In my spare time, you'll sometimes find me behind the viewfinder of a camera, especially when travelling.
 I've allowed myself to share a couple of pictures.
 Enjoy!